HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

       - Click ssh on the right of your instance name
       - Can Download and upload files with GUI
       - No other installation required (very convenient)
       - Connecting may be  a little slower depending on  number of vms and identifying ssh keys

     - Access with gcloud/SSH
       - You may use gcloud instead of the SSH browser provided on the google console window.
 This allows you to use the terminal on your system.
       - automatic generation of ssh keys

 	    - Precondition:
-	  		- requires gcloud installation (see devworkshop???Change to specific name or a link to the other workshop???)
+	  		- requires gcloud installation (see GoogleCloudDevEnvironment.txt devworkshop)
 	  		- Access on SSH
 	  			1) gcloud init
   				2) pick configuration (typically 1)
   				3) choose  account (stanford account)
   				4) pick a cloud project (mining-clinical-decisions)
   				5) select region associated with instance
 	  			6) gcloud compute ssh <name-instance>

     - How to upload and download files to your compute instance (i.e., SCP)